Lobuche Peak Climbing

 How Much Does It Cost to Climb Lobuche Peak?

-Lobuche Peak climbing costs about $2150 when you book the package.
+Climbing Lobuche Peak costs about $2150 when you book the package.
 In addition, you will need a few hundred dollars extra of your own.
 If you cannot afford this, check out our cheaper travel package in Nepal, like the Langtang Valley trek.

 Is Lobuche Peak Solo Possible to Climb?

 Yes, the government issues the permit for Solo mountain climbers as long as a licensed guide accompanies you.
 As Lobuche is not a restricted trekking region, you don’t need to be in a group of two people.
-However, since you will be accompanied by a guide (Sherpa) and porters, Solo travellers will be safe.
-And trust us; you won’t be bored
+However, since you will be accompanied by a guide (Sherpa) and porters, Solo travelers will be safe.
+And trust us; you won’t be bored.

 How High is Lobuche Base Camp?